crolopez/crm-service/README.md

 The purpose of this project is to define a REST API to manage customer data for a small store.

+You can check the available endpoints from the OpenAPI specification that you can find in [api-spec.yaml](./src/main/resources/api-spec.yaml) file, or import the Insomnia collection from [insomnia-collection.json](./insomnia-collection.json).

 ## Requirements

 To build the application it is necessary to install the following dependencies: